1995–96 Vancouver Grizzlies season: Off-season

+Regular season

-In their NBA regular season debut on November 3, 1995, the Grizzlies got off to a solid start by defeating the Portland Trail Blazers on the road at the Rose Garden Arena, 92–80.
+The Grizzlies made their NBA regular season debut on November 3, 1995, in which the team defeated the Portland Trail Blazers on the road, 92–80 at the Rose Garden Arena; Benjamin led the Grizzlies with 29 points, 13 rebounds and 3 blocks.
 Two nights later on November 5, the Grizzlies had a successful home debut at General Motors Place by defeating the Minnesota Timberwolves in overtime, 100–98.
+Scott led the team with 18 points off the bench, while King made a tip-in from Scott's missed jumper at the buzzer to win the game.
-However, despite winning their first two games, the team struggled and posted a dreadful 19-game losing streak afterwards, leading to an awful 2–19 start to the season.

-After 13 games, Benjamin was traded to the Milwaukee Bucks in exchange for Eric Murdock and second-year forward Eric Mobley, while at mid-season, Gattison was dealt to the Orlando Magic in exchange for Jeff Turner, who never played for the Grizzlies due to a knee injury.
-After holding a 10–37 record at the All-Star break, the Grizzlies then suffered a dreadful 23-game losing streak between February and April, including a winless month in March, and finished their inaugural season in last place in the Midwest Division with a league-worst record of 15 wins and 67 losses.
+However, despite winning their first two games, the Grizzlies struggled and posted a dreadful 19-game losing streak between November and December afterwards, leading to an awful 2–19 start to the season.
+After 13 games, Benjamin was traded to the Milwaukee Bucks in exchange for Eric Murdock, and second-year forward Eric Mobley.
+The Grizzlies posted a six-game losing streak between January and February, and held a 10–37 record at the All-Star break.
+At mid-season, the team traded Gattison to the Orlando Magic in exchange for Jeff Turner; however, Turner never played for the Grizzlies due to a season-ending knee injury he sustained with the Magic.
+The Grizzlies then suffered a dreadful 23-game losing streak between February and April, including a winless month in March, in which the team posted an 0–17 record during that month, but managed to close the season with two straight victories.
+The Grizzlies finished their inaugural season in last place in the Midwest Division with a league-worst record of 15 wins and 67 losses.